Nitrolaunch/nitrolaunch/docs/docs/packages/scripts.md

 - `set {variable} {value}`: Sets the value of a variable.
 - `finish`: Will silently end the routine.
 - `fail [unsupported_version | unsupported_side | unsupported_loader | unsupported_plugin_loader | unsupported_features | unsupported_operating_system]`: End execution with an error.
 - `call {routine}`: Runs the contents of another routine.
-The called routine cannot be reserved by MCVM.
+The called routine cannot be reserved by Nitrolaunch.
 Possibly recursive structures are also not allowed.
-MCVM will reject them.
+Nitrolaunch will reject them.
 - `addon {id} [filename] (..)`: Add an addon to the instance.
 Keys and values are put inside the parentheses.
 - `require {package1} {package2} ...`: Create a dependency on one or more packages.
 - `refuse {package}`: Specifies that this package is incompatible with another.